MuhammadAzizulHakim/salesAnalyticDashboard/README.md

 This is a modification from [Trigger a full-script rerun from inside a fragment](https://docs.streamlit.io/develop/tutorials/execution-flow/trigger-a-full-script-rerun-from-a-fragment).

 I add the following additional data analytic features to the dashboard:
-1. Sales Trends Analysis
+1. Sales Trends Analysis:
-Add line charts to visualize sales trends for individual products over time.
+<br>Add line charts to visualize sales trends for individual products over time.

 2. Comparison of Products
 Allow users to select multiple products and compare their sales trends side-by-side.